markosthabit/ITI-TodoApp-Node.js/README.md

 - Leveraged AI to automate repetitive tasks
 - Gained confidence reading and using documentation
 - Improved structuring of Node.js/Express projects
+- Using GitHub to backup, track and organize the project.

 ## License